How to Determine Which Is the Best Graphics Card for Your Personal Computer

 Here a specification of both PCI 2.0 and 3.0 Motherboard to show you how it looks like.

-Check the specification of your card to know how much power supply does your cards needs to run and does your PSU can handle that usage or not.
+- Power Consumption Compatibility: Check the specification of your card to know how much Power Supply Wattage your cards need to run itself and does your PC’s PSU can able to handle that kind of load or not.

 Still Finding Solution or Need Some Help ?